 What Else Could Happen?

-A couple years later, after the other driver has sued for damages arising from that accident, that guilty plea is then used against him as proof of negligence.
+A couple of years later, after the other driver has sued for damages arising from that accident, that guilty plea is then used against him as proof of negligence.
 After all, he admitted to driving carelessly, didn't he?

-So What Do I Do About It?
+So, What Do I Do About It?

 That does not ensure that the driver won't ultimately lose the civil suit (a rear-ender is a rear-ender), but at least he is not handing the evidence over on a silver platter.